kircherlab/cfDNA-UniFlow/README.md

 - config/test-config.yaml
 - config/test-samples.tsv

-Both files don't need to be edited and are configured for a quick functionality test.
+Both files do not need to be edited and are configured for a quick functionality test.

 ### 4.3 Executing the workflow